kaanalptkn/ka-p1/README.md

 ### Bootstrap

-* Bootstrap@5.1.3 as a CSS framework to keep responsive, media queries, tables an form.
+* Bootstrap@5.1.3 as a CSS framework to keep responsive, media queries, tables and form.

 ### Font Awesome

-* As an icon library for main page slogans and a social links.
+* As an icon library for main page slogans and social links.

 ### Google fonts